Usage

 STADLE Aggregator Functionalities

-Creating Project
+Creating a Project

 Note

-Initiating Aggregator
+Initiating an Aggregator

-Once your create a project, you will be able to initiate aggregator(s) on Overview page.
-If you would like to set up decentralized aggregation with multiple aggregators, you can initiate multiple aggregator instances within one project so that semi-global model will be created.
+After creating a project, you can initiate one or more aggregators from the Overview page.
+If you want to set up decentralized aggregation with multiple aggregators, you can launch several aggregator instances within the same project to enable the synthesis of Semi-Global Models (SG Models).

 Note